zaffnet/nteract/packages/presentational-components/src/components/rich-media.md

 }
 ```

-This object structure is called a **media bundle** (formerly known as a mimebundle), so dubbed because it's a bundle of [media types types](https://www.iana.org/assignments/media-types/media-types.xhtml) and associated data.
+This object structure is called a **media bundle** (formerly known as a mimebundle), so dubbed because it's a bundle of [media types](https://www.iana.org/assignments/media-types/media-types.xhtml) and associated data.
 Jupyter frontends pick the _richest_ media type amongst these for rendering for the user, by selecting via a **display order**.

 As an example, if the display order is: